“The rocky ledge runs far into the sea,

 Henry Wadsworth Longfellow, The Lighthouse

-Each stair leads to a story and the 191 steps leading to the top of Virginia Beach’s Cape Henry Lighthouse, at the corner of the Chesapeake Bay District and the Oceanfront District, are no exception.
+Each stair leads to a story and the 191 steps leading to the top of Cape Henry Lighthouse, at the corner of the Chesapeake Bay and Oceanfront, are no exception.
 This story begins, surprisingly enough, not on the shores where the Chesapeake Bay meets the Atlantic Ocean, but in New York City’s Federal Hall, in 1789.
-The newly formed United States of America, still recovering from the destruction of revolution, was holding its first session of the First United States Congress, which is still regarded as the most important meeting of the Senate and the House of Representatives ever held.
-It was at this session that the US Treasury was formed, the rules of the House, Senate and officers were established, and George Washington was inaugurated as the nation’s first President.
+The newly formed United States of America, still recovering from the destruction of the revolution, was holding its first session of the First United States Congress, which is still regarded as the most important meeting of the Senate and the House of Representatives ever held.
+It was at this session that the U.S. Treasury was formed, the rules of the House, Senate and officers were established; and George Washington was inaugurated as the nation’s first president.

-Using the Aquia stone that remained on-site from a failed attempt to build a lighthouse during the war, as well as Rappahannock freestone, McCombs plans called for an octagonal structure with three windows in the east and four in the west, that would stand 90 feet above the water table, and cost $17,700, roughly $435,000 in today’s money.
+Using the Aquia stone that remained on-site from a failed attempt to build a lighthouse during the war, as well as Rappahannock freestone, McCombs’ plans called for an octagonal structure with three windows in the east and four in the west, standing 90 feet above the water table and costing $17,700, roughly $435,000 in today’s money.
 As the tower neared completion, President Washington requested a list of applications for the new lighthouse keeper to be selected by him personally.
-In late October, 1792, Laban Goffigan of Norfolk lit the fish oil-burning lamps of the new Cape Henry Lighthouse for the first time.
+In late October 1792, Laban Goffigan of Norfolk lit the fish-oil-burning lamps of the new Cape Henry Lighthouse for the first time.

 Before visiting Cape Henry Lighthouse, be sure to read additional information on location, arrival, and rules and regulations.
-Please note, visitors without an authorized government ID will be required to board a shuttle to be transported to the historic sites.
+Please note that visitors without an authorized government ID will be required to board a shuttle to be transported to the historic sites.